 In the requirements tree, select a folder and click + to add a requirement.
 Create a folder if needed.

 Alternatively, select the Children tab and click + Requirement.

 Enter the requirement details in the Add Requirement dialog box.
-Within the description you can use the text editor to format text, and add images or links.

 - From a test, in the Covered requirement field, select the associated requirements.